aaronto0705/Tempo/README.md

    ```

 2. **Setup Spotify Account**
-   - Make sure you have a Spotify account and know your login credentials.
+   - Make sure you have a Spotify Premium account and know your login credentials.

 3. **Create a Spotify Developer Account**
    - Go to the [Spotify Developer Dashboard](https://developer.spotify.com).